mckettja/UI_Project_2/docs/README.md

-# Project Alterna-Canvas
+# We Canvas Better

 This project was created by Yale Miller, Josh McKettrick, and Bao Huynh.
+Souce code on [Github](https://github.com/mckettja/UI_Project_2) and deployed publically on [Vercel](https://ui-project-2.vercel.app/).

 ## Project Summary and Descripion
-&nbsp; &nbsp; &nbsp; We were required to implement a new, improvized Canvas application.
+We implemented a new and improved version of the Canvas application, called **"We Canvas Better"**.
 Canvas is the current application that the University of Cincinnati uses to post class assignments, grades, and related class materials.
-Many students have complaints with our current Canvas system, so we were tasked to take our critisims and implement them in a reimagined system.
-We also were tasked to make Canvas more fun and interactive by adding a game-like feature to it.
-Below are some guidelines to how our application was designed.
+Many students have complaints with our current Canvas system, so we are tasked with implement a better reimagined system with gamification features that make it fun and exciting for students to submit and complete their homework.

+Below are some guidelines and requirements to how our application was designed and implemented.
 - Users should be able to select their own profile.
 - Users should be enrolled in three courses with fully implemented course materials:
    - User Interface